Last updated on March 9th, 2022

 The Grachtengordel was a major expansion to Amsterdam when its population started to rapidly grow.
 The four main canals that make up this part of town from Singel to Prinsengracht wrap their way around the old city all the way east to the Amstel River.
 The canals here are wider and home to dozens of houseboats.
 This is Amsterdam in its finest beauty – arching bridges across canals lined with old houses, each decorated with a different style of gables.
 Since Amsterdam had a pretty uniform building code, the gables were a way for owners to differentiate themselves.
-Some are a real work of art.
+Some are real works of art.

-And now for the serious part of the day and a must visit in Amsterdam – the Anne Frank House.
-I can’t say I didn’t know about Anne Frank’s story but a visit to the museum, which is where she, her family and a few others hid for two years during WWII, really moved me.
+And now for the serious part of the day and a must-visit in Amsterdam – the Anne Frank House.
+I can’t say I didn’t know about Anne Frank’s story but a visit to the museum, which is where she, her family, and a few others hid for two years during WWII, really moved me.
 The Frank family moved to Amsterdam in 1933 following the rise of the Nazis in Germany.
 Her father, Otto, set up a small manufacturing business on Prinsengracht, where the museum is today.

 When the Nazis took over Amsterdam in 1942, the family went into hiding in the famous annex in the back of the house.
 A small trusted circle of Otto’s employees agreed to help the family and provide them with the basic necessities, risking their own lives.
 This lasted for 2 years until the secret was exposed (nobody knows who exposed them even today) and the Franks were sent to the camps.
 The only Frank survivor was Otto and when he returned after the war to the house, he found a diary that Anne had kept during hiding.
 The famous diary, turned bestseller, along with the famous bookcase door that led to the annex are all part of the moving visit.
-This is definitely a must see on your visit to Amsterdam and do buy tickets in advance to avoid the huge queues – the house is very small after all.
+This is definitely a must-see on your visit to Amsterdam and I recommend buying tickets in advance to avoid the huge queues – the house is very small after all.

 Right next door is the Westerkerk with its beautiful clock tower that cannot be missed.
 I can’t imagine how hard it was for Anne Frank to listen to the church bells playing while she was trapped in the dark annex right next door.
-Unfortunately it was closed when we were around but apparently, like with the other churches in Amsterdam, you can climb its tower in certain months of the year.
+Unfortunately, it was closed when we were around but, like with the other churches in Amsterdam, you can climb its tower in certain months of the year.
 Nonetheless, it serves as an excellent backdrop to many ‘classic’ Amsterdam photos you’ll be taking on this day.

-I forgot to mention that the walk from Broodje Bert to the Anne Frank House will take you through what are known as the ‘Nine Streets’ or De Negen Straatjes (have a look at the map in the first page of this guide).
+I forgot to mention that the walk from Broodje Bert to the Anne Frank House will take you through what is known as the ‘Nine Streets’ or De Negen Straatjes (have a look at the map on the first page of this guide).
 The three main canals are intersected by three cross streets, forming the nine streets.
 These are some of the most photogenic streets in all of Amsterdam and also home to boutiques and other interesting shops.
 We’ll be back here a little later on to explore.

 Noordermarkt square is home to the Noorderkerk (church) and is lined with cafes that are great for people watching on market days.
-Its most famous resident therefore is the Noordermarkt, an antique market on Monday and a farmers market on Saturday mornings (so plan accordingly).
+Its most famous resident, therefore, is the Noordermarkt, an antique market on Monday and a farmers market on Saturday mornings (so plan accordingly).
 I personally love visiting European markets on weekends, when they are at their liveliest.
 On the day we visited, there was indeed a large food section but in the back, were quite a few antique stalls.
-Have a look at this video to for some sights and sounds from the Noordermarkt, one of Amsterdam’s best markets.
+Have a look at this video for some sights and sounds from the Noordermarkt, one of Amsterdam’s best markets.

-You can find pretty much everything you need for a good local meal in the Noordermarkt, from fresh oysters, to vegetables and fine baked goods to of course – that famous Dutch cheese.
+You can find pretty much everything you need for a good local meal in the Noordermarkt, from fresh oysters to vegetables and fine baked goods to of course – that famous Dutch cheese.
 Gosh, I didn’t know so many flavors existed.

 Let’s not forget the great antiques you can find here – and this wasn’t even the dedicated antique market day.
 I don’t usually buy these, but I must admit that I love antique markets.
 It’s really like taking a walk back in time.
 More on antique markets later in the day so stay tuned.

 Noordermarkt Square is lined with cute cafes but there’s only one that’s reached celebrity status amongst Amsterdam locals – Winkel 43.
 You can’t miss this cafe since pretty much everyone visiting the market queues up to taste the most famous apple pie in the city.
 The pies are always freshly warm and if you’ve got your head on straight, say ‘yes’ to some whipped cream on the side.
-Grab a spot wherever you can, inside or outside and enjoy.
+Grab a spot wherever you can, inside or outside, and enjoy.
 I told you Amsterdam is a city of small (and guilty) pleasures!

 The Noordermarkt pretty much intersects Brouwersgracht at its northern section and this area is definitely worth exploring.
 At the corner of Brouwersgracht and Papiermolen Luis is one of Amsterdam’s prettiest sights and you might recognize this from postcards.
 Looking back towards the Noordermarkt area is a block of classic Amsterdam canal houses where some seem to be leaning on each other while others seem to be leaning forward – defying the forces of gravity.
-Add to that a pretty little bridge over two intersecting canals and large houseboats that make you regret taking that mortgage – and you have a picture perfect spot!
+Add to that a pretty little bridge over two intersecting canals and large houseboats that make you regret taking that mortgage – and you have a picture-perfect spot!